 - Ocean City Beach 4->5 out of 28 days tested (17.9%)

-As a major aspect of the BEACH Act, passed by Congress in 2000, Maryland set up the Maryland Beaches Program.
-That activity tracks bacteria and contaminants and issues safety warnings and closures as required.
+Maryland established the Maryland Beaches Program as a major aspect of the BEACH Act, passed by Congress in 2000.
+This program tracks bacteria and contaminants and issues safety warnings and closures as required.

 - Tenean Beach->44 out of 90 days tested (48.9%)